 Rose goes to a day program at Link Associates, which has had numerous COVID-19 outbreaks.

 NOTE: Certain underlying health conditions are included in the current list of eligible Iowans to get the vaccine

 Linda Dunshee, the executive director at Link Associates, said Hy-Vee was scheduled to have a vaccination clinic with them.
-However, Hy-Vee said they were unable to hold the clinic due to county guidelines stating the group didn’t qualify at the time.
+However, they backed out the morning of the appointments, according to her.

 “This population has been marginalized.
 And do I dare say discriminated against,” said Maria Walker, a staff member with Polk County Health Services.